 In Eq. (\ref{eq:(10)}), $A$ and $C$ ($D$ and $B$) represent the mode-preserved and mode-converted coefficients, respectively, of the probe (signal) field propagating in the double-$\Lambda$ medium.
 These coefficients are similar to the transmission and reflection coefficients of light passing through a spatial beam splitter.

 To investigate the response of the double-$\Lambda$ medium to different input photon quantum states, the density matrix of the output state, $\rho_f=\tilde{U}\rho_i\tilde{U}^{\dagger}$, is constructed in accordance with the density matrix of the input state $\rho_i$ and the evolution operator $\tilde{U}$ of the combined system in the frequency domain, where $\rho_i=\rho^{PS}(z = 0, \omega)\otimes\rho^R$ is in the product form of the incident probe and signal fields $\rho^{PS}$ and the reservoir $\rho^R$.
-In accordance with the reduced density operator approach in Ref.~\cite{Hsu} and under the steady-state condition, the matrix element of the output probe and signal fields in the Fock-state basis is given by
+According to the reduced density operator approach employed in our previous works~\cite{Cheng, Hsu}, under the steady-state condition, the matrix element of the output probe and signal fields in the Fock-state basis can be expressed as:

 where $\tilde{\rho}_{m_pm_sn_pn_s}(L,0)$ = $\tilde{U}^{\dagger}\left(|n_p n_s\rangle\langle m_p m_s|\otimes I_R\right)\tilde{U}$ is the operator for the matrix element of the output probe and signal fields.
-If Eq. (\ref{eq:(10)}) is applied and the vacuum density matrix with annihilation and creation operators are rewritten as $|0\rangle\langle0|=\sum^{\infty}_{l=0}\frac{(-1)^l}{l!}(\tilde{a}^{\dagger})^l(\tilde{a})^l$, the operator $\tilde{\rho}_{m_pm_sn_pn_s}$ can be derived as
+If Eq. (\ref{eq:(10)}) is applied and the vacuum density matrix with annihilation and creation operators are rewritten as $|0\rangle\langle0|=\sum^{\infty}_{l=0}\frac{(-1)^l}{l!}(\tilde{a}^{\dagger})^l(\tilde{a})^l$~\cite{LouisellQO}, the operator $\tilde{\rho}_{m_pm_sn_pn_s}$ can be derived as

 where $\chi_{mnl}=\frac{1}{\sqrt{m_p!m_s!n_p!n_s!}}\frac{(-1)^{l_p+l_s}}{l_p!l_s!}$.
 In the derivation of Eq. (\ref{eq:(17)}), the normal-ordered noise caused by the Langevin operator $\tilde{f}_{jk}$ is proportional to the atomic population of the excited state~\cite{Lauk}; hence, it can be ignored under the perturbation condition of the weak probe and signal fields (see Appendix \ref{sec:Appendix B} for more details).